pauliusgin/pauliusgin/README.md

 <br />
 <div>

-✨ Let's get coding! :raised_hands:
+✨ Let's write some code! :raised_hands:

 ✨ This page is an archive of my coding journey and it will remain a testament to my wins, losses and ongoing progress as a developer.
 </div>